shariltumin/others-micropython/esp8266-firmwares/README.md

 The latest firmware include LittleFS.
-You can use LittleFS instead of FatFs(default) by doing these in REPL:
+You can use LittleFS instead of FatFS(default) by doing these in REPL:

 ```
 >>> import os